Melik Ajdar Mausoleum: Plan and the architectural features of the mausoleum

 In the plan of the octagonal mausoleums of Azerbaijan, the corpus is usually determined in the form of a vertical prismatic volume.
 In contrast to them, the octagonal body of the Melik Azhdar Mausoleum has the shape of a convex truncated pyramid.
-The building’s walls are not filled with vertical lines, the silhouette is framed by soft features.
+The building’s walls are not covered with vertical lines, the silhouette is framed by soft features.
 The general shape of the mausoleum resembles a parabola.

 The tomb's body stands on a low, three-stage plinth-pedestal.
 Its base's area significantly exceeds the area of the upper octahedron, which, in turn, is the foundation for a small parabolic dome made of roughly processed stones.
 The transition from the base of the mausoleum to the base of the dome was made by tilting along a smooth curve of planes tapering upwards, the joints of which are underlined by thin, semicircular cross-section columns-plaits.
 The base of the dome, both on the facade and in the interior, is beaten off by a small cornice.